MarkErgusNicholl/Yourpinions/README.md

 ![](H1NRb3tq0F3eIkRc6f.gif)

 ## Features
-* Displays top 20 Yourpinions on the main page.
+* Displays top 20 Yourpinions on the main page, according to their vote count.
 * Add a Yourpinion that is up to 255 characters long.
 * Upvote and downvote Yourpinions.